2024 Solar Incentives Guide for Mountain Home, AR - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend installing solar panels.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend installing solar panels.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, talk to your local Mountain Home solar installation expert.
+To fully understand how the new Clean Energy Credit applies to you, talk to your local Mountain Home solar installers.

 State & Local Solar Incentives